 KL Islamic Arts Museum

 This is Southeast Asia’s largest museum of Islamic Art and contains decorative Islamic arts from all around the world.
 We loved this museum, it’s incredibly beautiful and interesting.
 It was like no museum we’d ever seen before.
-The turquoise domed building houses many artifacts from Islamic architecture, jewellery, textiles, metalwork, ceramics, and more.
+The turquoise domed building houses many artefacts from Islamic architecture, jewellery, textiles, metalwork, ceramics, and more.

 The museum advertises a children’s library where they hold storytelling sessions every Saturday.
 There are arts and craft lessons for the kids and a kids’ guide book/treasure hunt game.
 We didn’t experience or investigate any of these ourselves as we visited with older kids.
 Young children probably wouldn’t get much out of this museum.

 Opening hours – Daily 10.00 am – 6.00 pm.
-Admission was RM14 for adults, RM7 for students with ID ( my kids, as teens, paid the student rate, no ID needed), and free for kids 6 years and under.
+Admission was RM14 for adults, RM7 for students with ID (my kids, as teens, paid the student rate, no ID needed), and free for kids 6 years and under.
 We thought the admission price was very reasonable.
 You can reach the museum by shuttle from the Botanic Gardens area, it is very close to the Central Mosque. iamm.org.my

 Kuala Lumpur National Planetarium